Information for Current NRS Graduate Students

-1) Dimensions: we use paper that is 36" wide so one of your poster's dimensions can be no larger than 36".
+1) Dimensions: the paper is on a 36" wide roll so one of your poster's dimensions can be no larger than 36".
 The other dimension is typically limited by your software.
 Better to decide on your poster's dimensions FIRST and then create it.

 2) Posters prepared using a PC tend to be less problematic than those prepared on a Mac.
 If your poster is prepared on a Mac, then provide a PDF file for printing.

 3) Although PowerPoint is by far the most popular software to use for preparing posters, consider using MS Publisher if you have it.
-I do not have Adobe Photo Shop so if that is what you want to use, send me a pdf or even a jpg version to print from.
+The printer's computer does not have Adobe Photo Shop so if that is what you want to use, send a pdf or even a jpg version to print from.

-5) Don't use weird fonts...I may not have them and if you don't embed them into the file, my computer will change them to a default font.
+5) Don't use weird fonts...the printer's computer may not have them and if you don't embed them into the file, they will be changed to a default font.

 6) Try to include photos and graphs and avoid having too much text.

-7) Give me a few days to print it, especially if it's coming from a Mac: problems are common.
+7) GIVE A WEEK to print it, especially if it's coming from a Mac: problems are common.